hakanensari/frankfurter/README.md

 [![Travis](https://travis-ci.org/hakanensari/frankfurter.svg)](https://travis-ci.org/hakanensari/frankfurter)

-Foreign exchange (forex) rates and currency conversion API

-## Getting Started

 Frankfurter is a free and open source API for current and historical foreign exchange rates.
 It tracks data published by the European Central Bank.
 Rates are updated around 4PM CET every working day.

+A public instance of the API is hosted on `https://frankfurter.app`.
+Alternatively, you can self-host a private instance using the provided Docker image.

 ## Examples